 Healthcare professionals are responsible for making recommendations and information for driving safety and responsibilities available to their patients.

-To simplify reporting and to make possible a comparison of relative risks and limitations, the Medical Advisory Board has adopted physical, emotional, and behavioral functional ability profiles including 12 categories, with multiple levels under each category.
+To simplify reporting and to compare relative risks and limitations, the Medical Advisory Board has adopted physical, emotional, and behavioral functional ability profiles, including 12 categories, with multiple levels under each category.

 *Utah Code Annotated 53-3-303

-To view the guidelines and standards, click here.
+To view the Functional Ability In Driving Guidelines and Standards for Health Care Professionals, click here.

 Category C – Pulmonary

 Category E – Seizures and other Episodic Conditions